 Research Centres and Institutes should demonstrate a capacity to earn external funding and this capacity will constitute a performance criterion in performance reviews.

 Funding allocated to Centres and Institutes through the Division of Research and Innovation will normally be through a competitive process.
-Funding decisions will be made by the Senior Deputy Vice-Chancellor on the advice of Research Committee and on the basis of performance and strategic alignment.
+Funding decisions will be made by the Provost on the advice of Research Committee and on the basis of performance and strategic alignment.

 Institutes, Centres, Schools and Faculties are entitled to report research outputs for promotional purposes, but research block funding associated with research outputs is allocated to Faculties.